Setting Up Navigation

 Adding Navigation Menu to Pages

-Now that you have created a menu structure, it is time to start using it on pages.
+Now that you have created a menu structure, you can use it on pages.
 Do the following:

 1. Open a page.